Population protocols with unreliable communication: Our models

-\begin{example} \begin{itemize} \item Unreliable population protocols allow an interaction to update the state of only one of the two agents. \item Unreliable immediate transmission population protocols allow the sender to update the state with no receiving agents. \item Unreliable immediate observation population protocols do not differ from ordinary immediate observation population protocols, because each step changes the state of only one agent.
-Failing to change the state means performing a no-change step which is already allowed anyway. \item Unreliable queued transmission protocols allow messages to be discarded with no effect.
-Note that for unreliable delayed observation it doesn't change much, as sending the messages also has no effect. \item Unreliable broadcast protocols allow a broadcast to be received by an arbitrary subset of agents. \end{itemize} \end{example}
+\begin{example} \begin{itemize} \item Population protocols with unreliable communication allow an interaction to update the state of only one of the two agents. \item Immediate transmission population protocols with unreliable communication allow the sender to update the state with no receiving agents. \item Immediate observation population protocols with unreliable communication do not differ from ordinary immediate observation population protocols, because each transition changes the state of only one agent.
+Failing to change the state means a no-change transition which is already allowed anyway. \item Queued transmission protocols with unreliable communication allow messages to be discarded with no effect.
+Note that for delayed observation protocols unreliable communication doesn't change much, as sending the messages also has no effect. \item Broadcast protocols with unreliable communication allow a broadcast to be received by an arbitrary subset of agents. \end{itemize} \end{example}